Energy Price Cap Update: April 2026

-Ofgem have announced that the annual bill for a typical dual fuel household using the standard amount of energy will rise by 0.2% to £1,758 per year, which means an increase of around 28p a month for the average household.
+Ofgem have announced that the annual bill for a typical dual fuel household using the standard amount of energy will be reduced by 6.7% from £1,758 to £1,641 per year, which means a decrease of around £117 annually (roughly £10 per month) for the average household.

 What Is the Energy Price Cap?